Skip to content

 To solve this problem, a second S-Bahn core route is currently being built over the 11 kilometers separating Laim station in the west and Leuchtenbergring station in the east.
 This new route is intended to relieve some of the pressure on the existing core route and offer an alternative when operations are disrupted.
 It will also be part of a new express S-Bahn system, which will ensure more frequent service and faster connections.
 The additional capacity will help to accommodate the growing number of passengers and better connect the entire metropolitan region to Munich’s city center.

+The middle section of the second core route is a seven kilometer tunnel that connects Munich Central and Munich East.
+The tunnel begins west of Donnersbergerbrücke station and ends east of Munich East.
 In addition to the existing Laim and Leuchtenbergring transfer stations, which will be rebuilt during regular operations, three new underground stations will be built.
-The new stations will be found at Munich Central, Marienhof and Munich East and are intended to relieve much of the pressure on the existing tunnel and create new transfer options.
+The new stations will be built at Munich Central, Marienhof and Munich East and are intended to relieve much of the pressure on the existing tunnel and create new transfer options.

 Project data